 While these essays sound and look simple to write, they are very complicated.
 You must look as deep as possible, and you must change the opinion of your readers.
 To do that, you need to use strong sentences, actual evidence, and arguments that are so strong that readers will start to think the same as you.

-Some students prefer this type of essays due to the fact they come with the most freedom.
+Some students prefer this type of essay due to the fact they come with the most freedom.
 You can write about anything you want, and you can usually support any claim you like.

 Read more about persuasive essays in the following writing guide.